 There are three different ways you can prepare shrimp so that it is safe to eat in ceviche.

-- Purchase fresh-caught (sushi-grade fresh or, even better, right off the boat) shrimp – This is the only time I would feel comfortable “cooking” my shrimp in citrus juice (lime or lemon juice specifically).
-This traditional method of preparing ceviche takes longer and requires the freshest seafood because, although it does kill many of the nasty bits that can make you sick, it will not protect you from things such as salmonella, certain parasites, and worms.
+- Purchase fresh-caught shrimp (sushi-grade fresh or, even better, right off the boat) – This is the only time I would feel comfortable “cooking” shrimp in citrus juice (lime or lemon juice specifically).
+This traditional method of preparing ceviche takes longer and requires the freshest seafood because, although citrus juice alone does kill many of the nasty bits that can make you sick, it will not protect you from things such as salmonella, certain parasites, and worms.

-- Raw, fresh (but not as fresh) shrimp – If you have any doubts about the freshness of your seafood, play it safe and blanch it in boiling water for 1 minute.
-Not traditional, but a great insurance policy against parasites, worms, and other nasty things that none of us really want to experience.
+- Blanch the shrimp in boiling water for 1 minute.
+The method I would recommend if you purchase shrimp that is fresh, but not sushi-grade or just-caught.
+Not as traditional, but a great insurance policy against parasites, worms, and other nasty things that none of us really want to experience.

 - Purchase pre-cooked shrimp – This is what I chose to do in this particular recipe because I was feeling lazy and really just wanted something fast and easy.
 With precooked shrimp, there is no need to marinate your shrimp for hours and hours and no need to blanch in boiling water.
 It’s definitely the easiest (and safest), but also the least traditional.